Team4613-BarkerRedbacks/Programming-Java-Guide/Introduction to (Java) Programming/Introduction to (Java) Programming.md

 2. Core elements of programs
 	1. Output
 	2. Variables
+	3. Input
+	4. Control Flow
+	5. Iteration
-	3. Operations (Math, each line)
+	6. Operations (Math, each line)
-	4. Functions
+	7. Functions
-	5. Documentation
+	8. Documentation
-	6. Control Flow
-	7. Iteration

 3. Algorithims
 	1. What is an algorithims